 Class standing is determined based on credit hours completed.
 "Freshman" standing is applied to students who have completed either 30 credit hours or less.
 "Sophomore" standing is applied to students who have completed either 31 credit hours or more.

 Academic Residency

 Chatfield has an academic residency requirement of 17 credit hours.
 This means that a minimum of 17 credit hours of courses must be taken at the College in order to graduate from the institution.
-The College will award ACE Guide recommended credits that align with Chatfield courses and curriculum for military training and experience.

 Cornerstone and Capstone